Top 7 Scientific Ways to Learn Anything Faster

 Though it might look more convenient to type your notes on a laptop during a conference or lecture, research says this actually won’t help you learn better.
 If you want to study fast, desist from using the laptop and just use pen and paper.

 Taking notes by hand has both psychological and physical usefulness.
 The act of writing stimulates mental exercise and improves memory retention.
-Researches have proved that people who take notes by hand actually learn more.
+Research has proved that people who take notes by hand learn more.

 6. Chunk Your Study Sessions